 If you're speaking inside a Church or similar building remember that the bigger the space you're in, the louder and slower you'll need to speak.

 When you are bible reading remember to look up at your listeners on the important words.
 This is particularly important in large churches as it will help your voice to carry.
 If you find the print a little small to read with ease, copy your bible reading out onto a piece of card with larger text.
 This will give you more confidence.

 If you find it difficult to look up a lot please make sure that you at least look up at the very beginning and at the end of your bible reading.

 You can end your reading with the words 'This is the word of the Lord' if you wish.

-Online courses are available which will help you with your reading - particularly my course 'How to speak clearly and confidently' If you click on the link you can watch sample lectures before you enrol
+Online courses are available which will help you with your reading - particularly my course about reading aloud.
+If you click on the link you can watch sample lectures before you enrol